pgromano/statistics/README.md

 The goal of this package is to explore how a statistics API may simplify statistical modeling with Python.
 Several aspects of statistics are manually coded by several users multiple times or treated as black-boxes over several statistics packages.
 A primary focus in this codebase is how can we develop a simple API that facilitates numerical analysis, without *hiding* the underlying functions and assumptions within.

-A key focus of to this end is how statistical distributions can be treated as numerical objects.
+To this end, statistical distributions can be treated as numerical objects with mathematical operators.
 Take a linear function with a white noise property. `stats.distributions` simplifies the functional form of this by making numerical coding mathematical.

 ```python
 import numpy as np